The best blog niche ideas are the ones for which:

 - Are other bloggers making money in that niche?

 The goal of this blog is to help people find better ways to make and save money.
-As such, I’ll be focusing on 10 proven, profitable blog niche ideas.
+As such, I’ll be focusing on eight proven, profitable blog niche ideas.

 Each already passes the test on whether they’re good for making money.

-In other words, when everyone has no clue what to do, having a slight information advantage is all it takes to rise to the top.
+In other words, when no one has any clue what to do, having even a slight information advantage is all it takes to rise to the top.

-This is important to keep in mind when entering one of the most competitive niches–business and marketing.
+That’s an important concept to keep in mind when entering one of the most competitive niches: business and marketing.

 Say you want to start a blog about making money online.
-If so, you’re competing with some of the sharpest marketers in the world.
+If you do, you’ll be competing with some of the sharpest marketers in the world.

-Now, say you want to start a blog about internet marketing for freight brokers (or any other hard-working, big, profitable, blue-collar industry not known for their marketing skills but have money to spend).
+Now, say you want to start a blog about internet marketing for freight brokers (or any other hard-working, big, profitable, blue-collar industry which has money to spend but is not known for its marketing acumen).

-Here you can be the one-eyed man, in the land of the blind.
+Here, you can be a one-eyed man in the land of the blind.

 - Can sell high-priced information products, including consulting

-- You’ll sharpen your own business and marketing thinking and skills
+- You’ll sharpen your own business and marketing skills

 - It’s a crowded field where you’re competing with some high-level marketers